How to Plan a Baby Shower That Guests Actually Enjoy

 The bad ones all had the same things in common: a guessing game involving a tape measure, a room full of people who didn't know each other, and a two-hour window where everyone smiled politely while secretly checking the time.

-Here is the truth nobody tells you: a baby shower is a party.
-And if you plan it like a party instead of a ceremonial obligation, people will actually have a good time.
+A baby shower is a party.
+Plan it like one instead of a ceremonial obligation, and people will actually have a good time.

 I have thrown three baby showers in the last two years.
 Each one got better.
 Here is everything I learned.